-The objective of this course is to provide students with a deep understanding of international trade theory including recent developments and help understand specific features of the current events (including recent crises, such as Covid-19 or the war).
-We shall study the reactions and behaviour of countries and firms.
-At the end of the course, students are expected to have a good knowledge of the mechanisms and predictions from the traditional models of trade (including the New Trade Theory) as well as from the "New New" trade theory (Heterogeneous firms models).
-Lectures will focus on key topics that are at the center of the policy debate: why do countries trade?
+The objective of this course is to provide students with thorough understanding on international trade theory including recent developments and help understand specific features of the current events (including recent crises, such as Covid-19 or the war) as well as countries; and firms; reactions to it.
+At the end of the course, students are expected to have a good knowledge of the mechanisms and predictions from the traditional models of trade (including the New Trade Theory) the "New New" trade theory (Heterogeneous from Lectures will focus on key topics that are at the center of the policy debate: why do countries open to trade?
 What are the effects of free trade on the process of economic development and inequality?
 Why do countries restrict the exchange of goods, and what can we say about the effects of protectionism on trade and welfare?
 Does protectionism directly affect workers' wages and employment?
-How do countries sanctions for imposing them and countries which target) The first part of the course, after an introduction on how to measure globalization and slowglobalization, also accounting for the value added created in each country, gives an overview of the main theories in international trade and analyzes historical trends in integration (trade, capital, people, ideas).
+How do sanctions work for countries imposing them and countries which are target) The first part of the course, after an introduction on how to measure globalization and deslowglobalization, also accounting for the value added created in each country, gives an overview of the main theories in international trade and analyszes historical trends in integration (trade, capital, people, ideas).
 It also highlights the changing role of emerging countries (including China and India) in the global economy.
 The second part of the course covers gravity equations as a tool for analyzing trade integration, and economic geography that has been an important component of recent international economic analysis.
-It also illustrates new issues raised by the globalization/slow-lobalization process, such as offshoring, outsourcing, reshoring, global value chains at local, regional and global level and automation.
-It discusses the theories recently developed to address these phenomena (with particular attention to global value chains and their links with the "new new" trade theories) and emphasises the role of imported inputs for the competitiveness of a country.
+It also illustrates new issues raised by the globalization/ slow-lobalization process, such as offshoring, outsourcing, reshoring, global value chains at local, regional and global level and automation.
+It discusses the theories recently developed to address these phenomena (with particular attention on global value chains and their links with the "new new" trade theories) and emphasises the role of imported inputs for the competitiveness of a country.
 Key topics include: globalization/ slowbalization: useful definitions; statistical and economic indicators of globalization, specialization, imbalances; Ricardo's model of International Trade (brief); Hescker-Olin model; Imperfect competition models; geography and gravity models; New theory versus New New theory (Melitz); Movements of capital and workers; Offshoring, outsourcing and reshoring; FDI and multinational.
-Other topics (where lectures will also be accompanied by students' presentations) cover Global Value Chains, R&D internationalization; Migrations; Trade policies and International agreements (with a focus on the workers' impact of tariffs wages and employment). on
+Other topics (where lectures will also be accompanied by students' presentations) cover Global Value Chains, R&D internationalization; Migrations; Trade policies and International agreements (with a focus on the impact of tariffs on workers' wages and employment).